How I keep my sanity during the busy fall season

 honeybook home task screen for client management

-4) When I import my images into Lightroom, I apply my own general preset upon import, so a huge chunk of the editing is already done to each image.
-I also now use Imagen for AI editing (some certain types of sessions — mostly candid/event types), and I have an editor (shout out to Cinnamon Wolfe!) who does many of my smaller/courthouse weddings and headshots.
+When I import my images into Lightroom, I apply my own general preset upon import, so a huge chunk of the editing is already done to each image.
+I cull with the help of Aftershoot, and I use Imagen for AI editing (mostly for events, headshots, & some commercial work), and I have an editor (shout out to Cinnamon Wolfe!) who does many of my courthouse weddings and senior sessions.

 Champaign fall family mini sessions